 If you die without a will in South Carolina, your assets will go to your closest relatives under state "intestate succession" laws.
 Here are some details about how intestate succession works in South Carolina.

 Only assets that pass through probate are affected by intestate succession laws.
-Many valuable assets don't go through your will, and aren't affected by intestate succession laws.
+Many valuable assets don't go through probate, and therefore aren't affected by intestate succession laws.
 Here are some examples:

 These assets will pass to the surviving co-owner or to the beneficiary you named, whether or not you have a will.
 However, if you don't have a will and none of the named beneficiaries are alive to take the property, then the property could end up being transferred according to intestate succession.

 Under intestate succession, who gets what depends on whether or not you have living children, parents, or other close relatives when you die.
 Here's a quick overview:

-In South Carolina, if you are married and you die without a will, what your spouse gets depends on whether or not you have living descendants -- children, grandchildren, or great grandchildren.
+In South Carolina, if you are married and you die without a will, what your spouse gets depends on whether or not you have living descendants—children, grandchildren, or great grandchildren.
 If you don't, then your spouse inherits everything.
 If you do, then your spouse inherits 1/2 of your intestate property.

 Example 1: Bill is married to Karen, and they have two grown children.
 Bill and Karen own a large bank account in joint tenancy, and Bill took out a life insurance policy naming Karen as the beneficiary.
-When Bill dies, Karen receives the life insurance policy proceeds and inherits the bank account outright -- those things are not intestate property.
+When Bill dies, Karen receives the life insurance policy proceeds and inherits the bank account outright—those things are not intestate property.
 Bill also owns $300,000 worth of other property that would have passed under a will.
-Karen inherits $150,000 worth of that property -- that is, half of $300,000.
+Karen inherits $150,000 worth of that property—that is, half of $300,000.
 The two children inherit $75,000 each.

 Example 2: Barrett is married to Jed and also has a 12-year-old daughter from a previous marriage.
 Barrett owns a house in joint tenancy with Jed, plus $200,000 worth of additional, separate property that would have passed under a will if Barrett had made one.
-When Barrett dies, Jed inherits the house outright and $100,000 worth of Barrett's property -- that is, half of $200,000.
+When Barrett dies, Jed inherits the house outright and $100,000 worth of Barrett's property—that is, half of $200,000.
 Barrett's daughter inherits the remaining $100,000 share of Barrett's property.

 If you die without a will in South Carolina, your children will receive an "intestate share" of your property.
 The size of each child's share depends on how many children you have and whether or not you are married.
 (See the table above.)